-The Southern Sierra Miwuk people were one of the original tribes of Yosemite National Park and surrounding areas including Mariposa County.
+The Southern Sierra Miwuk Nation people were one of the original tribes of Yosemite National Park and surrounding areas of what is now the state of California.
 Archeological evidence shows Native Americans living in Yosemite Valley for 5,500 years, sustained by the natural resources provided by this unique environment.
 This secluded land also served as sanctuary, long protecting Native Americans from the advances of Spanish, Mexican, and American colonists.
 The California Gold Rush changed that forever.
-During and following the Gold Rush, the Miwuk suffered from violent dispossession, relocation, and economic disadvantage in their ancestral homeland.
+During and following the Gold Rush, the Southern Sierra Miwuk Nation suffered from violent dispossession, relocation, and economic disadvantage in their ancestral homeland.

 Place-names like “Tutokanula” for El Capitan live on today across Yosemite National Park.
 Hetch Hetchy is derived from the Miwuk word “hatchhatchie”, which means “edible grasses”.
 One theory is that the name Wawona comes from a Miwuk word that represented the hoot of an owl, considered to be the guardian spirit of the giant sequoia trees.
 “Pohono” is the traditional Miwuk name for Bridalveil Fall, meaning “puffing wind”.
 And “Yosemite” is the Miwuk word for “those who are killers”, referring to the Ahwahneechee, a mixed tribe including Miwuk and Mono Paiute that lived in Yosemite Valley.

 As you explore Yosemite Mariposa, look for pounding rocks, the granite mortar holes that the Miwuk used for preparing different kinds of foods including acorns.

 Miwuk History at the Mariposa Museum and History Center